libxsmm/libxsmm/documentation/tensorflow.md

   -I /tmp/tensorflow_pkg/<package-name-build-above.whl>
 ```

-The `-I` flag shall enforce to reinstall the wheel even when the name of the wheel suggests the same version.
-To really ensure that no other bits are left, please remove any previously installed TensorFlow wheel:
+The `-I` flag may be sufficient to reinstall the wheel even when the name of the wheel suggests that the same version is already installed.
+To make sure that no other bits are left, it is perhaps even better to remove any previously installed TensorFlow wheel:

 ```bash
 pip uninstall tensorflow